If you’re trying to improve your website’s visibility, understanding the different types of backlinks is a must.

 The best backlinks are those that come from authoritative, relevant, and trustworthy sources.
 They should be natural and earned through quality content rather than paid or manipulative link-building tactics.

-What Kinds of Backlinks Should You Avoid?
+Which Backlinks Should You Avoid?

 What Types of Backlinks Are Valuable?